Tucker, Arkansas: Education

 Tucker is served by the Pine Bluff School District.
-Students are zoned to Park/Greenville School for preschool, James Matthews Elementary School, Robert F. Morehead Middle School, and Dollarway High School.
+Students are zoned to Park/Greenville School for preschool, James Matthews Elementary School, Robert F. Morehead Middle School, and Pine Bluff High School.

 Up until the 1980s its school district was the Plum Bayou-Tucker School District, which was to be annexed by the Wabbaseka School District due to financial difficulties; the Plum Bayou-Tucker district was to be dissolved with Wabbaseka absorbing the new territory.
-On July 1, 1983 the consolidation into the Wabbaseka-Tucker School District occurred.
+On July 1, 1983, the consolidation into the Wabbaseka-Tucker School District occurred.
 For a period the district operated Tucker Elementary School.
 Later it served all students from its Wabbaseka school property.

 On September 1, 1993, Wabbaseka Tucker consolidated into the Altheimer Unified School District; Altheimer Unified ended all use of the Wabbaseka school property in 1996.
 Altheimer Unified, thereafter, operated two schools: Martin Elementary School and Altheimer-Sherrill High School, both in Altheimer.
 The Altheimer Unified School District consolidated into the Dollarway School District on July 10, 2006.
-Altheimer-Sherrill High closed in 2007, with students moved to Dollarway High.
+Altheimer-Sherrill High closed in 2007, with students moved to Dollarway High School.
 Altheimer Martin Elementary School closed in 2013.
 From that point forward all students are bussed to Pine Bluff.

 In December 2020 the Arkansas State Board of Education ruled that the Dollarway School District should merge into the Pine Bluff School District as of July 1, 2021; the post-merger school district began operating all existing schools from both districts.
 Accordingly the attendance boundary maps of the respective schools remained the same for the 2021-2022 school year, and all DSD territory became a part of the PBSD.
 The exception was with the pre-kindergarten levels, as all PBSD areas are now assigned to Forrest Park/Greenville School, including the territory from the former Dollarway district.
 In 2023 the district announced that Dollarway High would merge into Pine Bluff High School, and that Morehead Middle School would become the only middle school for all of the Pine Bluff School District.